Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: Spectrum analysis of the HR sample

 \subsection{Pre-processing}

 After the spectra were reduced with the corresponding pipelines, we performed a series of steps to clean and prepare the data for a homogeneous spectroscopic analysis.
-For the UVES targets, we had a single spectrum per star, which was divided into two files: one for the blue arm of the spectrograph and one for the red arm.
+For the UVES targets, we had a single spectrum per star, which was divided into two files: one file for the blue arm of the spectrograph, and the other file for the red arm.
 These spectra were first cleaned of cosmic rays and telluric absorption lines.
 The two spectral regions for each target were then merged into a single file, preserving the gap between them by setting the flux to zero in that region.
 The merged spectra were subsequently normalised using cubic splines computed over consecutive segments, and finally, the resulting spectra were corrected for the radial velocity.
 All pre-processing steps were performed with the spectral analysis tool \texttt{iSpec} \citep{iSpec,Blanco-Cuaresma19}, using its native functions along with the available telluric line lists and spectral masks.

-Among the HERMES targets, five of them had multiple exposures acquired within the same observing run (on the same night or in two consecutive nights).
-Many more had multiple spectra covering a time span of years (see Sect. \ref{sec:binarity}); however, only spectra obtained within the same night or in two successive nights were combined.
-This was done to avoid introducing spurious effects when combining data of variable stars across different seasons.
-The individual spectra were cleaned of cosmic rays and telluric absorptions as described above, and then co-added as implemented in \texttt{iSpec}.
-A reference spectrum is chosen, and all other spectra of the same star are cross-correlated against it. \Ana{Finally, the aligned spectra, after being continuum-normalized, are combined through a weighted co-addition of their fluxes based on their SNR.
-This approach ensures that the final spectrum preserves the signal while reducing random noise contributions from individual exposures.
-Finally, the spectra of the HERMES targets with single exposures were also normalised and radial-velocity corrected with \ispec.} Table \ref{table:HRtargets} lists the number of spectra combined in each case and the final SNR.
+For five of the HERMES targets, multiple exposures were acquired within the same observing run (in the same night or in two consecutive nights).
+Many more had multiple spectra covering a time span of years (see Sect. \ref{sec:binarity}), but only spectra obtained within the same night or in two successive nights were combined.
+This was done to avoid introducing spurious effects when we combined data of variable stars across different seasons.
+The individual spectra were cleaned of cosmic rays and telluric absorptions as described above and were then co-added as implemented in \texttt{iSpec}.
+A reference spectrum was chosen, and all other spectra of the same star were cross-correlated against it. \Ana{Finally, after the aligned spectra were continuum-normalised and combined through a weighted co-addition of their fluxes based on their S/N. This approach ensures that the final spectrum preserves the signal while reducing random noise contributions from individual exposures.
+Finally, the spectra of the HERMES targets with single exposures were also normalised and corrected for radial velocity with \ispec.} Table \ref{table:HRtargets} lists the number of spectra we combined in each case and the final S/N.